MPAS-Dev/compass/docs/developers_guide/landice/test_groups/humboldt.rst

 ------------------
 The compass.landice.tests.humboldt.decomposition_test.DecompositionTest
 performs the same simulation on different numbers of cores.
-It ensures relevant variablesd are identical or have expected differences.
+It ensures relevant variables are identical or have expected differences.

 restart_test
 ------------
-The compass.landice.tests.humboldt.restart_test.RestartTest performs a run of a full specified duration followe by a short run plus a restart to equal the same total duration.
+The compass.landice.tests.humboldt.restart_test.RestartTest performs a run of a full specified duration followed by a short run plus a restart to equal the same total duration.
 It checks that relevant variables are bit-for-bit when doing a restart.